 Shop till you drop was a huge success for all of us and everyone ended up with a lot more than we planned on due to the wide variety of choice.
 So much so for me that I had to by a very large duffel bag at Coppel and reusable shopping bag at Chedraui, both big Mexican department stores at Plaza Las Americas.
 There was no way it was all going to fit in my knapsack especially a big cake I could not resist.
 Thankfully I managed to get home without squishing it.

 Of course our “shopping triathlon” included Walmart and Sam’s Club too.
 Walmart is always great for personal care items.
 The Marc Anthony Macadamia Nut shampoo I use is not available in Belize, so I have been getting it in Mexico for years.
 As for Sam’s Club I never buy a lot there but it is guaranteed that I will walk out with a big bag of Brookside chocolates if they have them in stock.
-This time I also scored an amope pedi perfect machine thanks to Sandie’s recommendation.
+This time I also scored an Amope pedi perfect machine thanks to Sandie’s recommendation.
 She had already bought one on the trip and told me it was well worth getting to smooth out our “tropical feet.” 🙂 I was also very happy to score a big container of blueberries.
-Since fruit is not allowed across the border, I enjoyed them while watching the Simpsons on the one English channel I managed to find on TV in my hotel room.
+Since fruit is not allowed across the border, I enjoyed them while watching the Simpsons on the one English channels I managed to find on TV in my hotel room.

 Last Stop Before Heading Home